Here are the latest COVID-19 case numbers confirmed Tuesday in Washington

 Case rates

-For the past seven days, Washington had a case rate of 21 per 100,000 people.
-Seven states were lower.
+For the past seven days, Washington had a case rate of 18.5 per 100,000 people.
+Nine states were lower.

-Texas has the highest rate in the United States at 71.7.
-Hawaii is the lowest at 6.3.
+South Carolina has the highest rate in the United States at 62.4.
+Hawaii is the lowest at 5.3.

 Vaccine

-According to the CDC, 741,769 doses of the COVID-19 vaccine have been administered in Washington.
+According to DOH, 942,166 doses of the COVID-19 vaccines have been administered in Washington.

-As of Tuesday, more than 1.1 million doses had been delivered to the state.
+As of Monday, more than 1.1 million doses had been delivered to the state.
+Of those delivered doses, 78.8% had been administered.

 Currently approved vaccines require two shots for maximum effectiveness.